 Put together an emergency kit for your home in case of disaster.
-The kit should include enough water, canned or dried food and emergency supplies—such as prescription medications and warm clothing—to last each member of your household for three days.
-Regularly maintain your emergency kit by replacing the food and water every six months and by adding any new medications or other items your family needs.
+The kit should include enough water, canned or dried food and emergency supplies—such as prescription medications and warm clothing—to last each member of your household for three days (pets included).
+Regularly maintain your emergency kit by replacing the food and water every six months (Daylight Saving Time is a good reminder to complete twice a year home tasks) and by adding any new medications or other items your family needs.

 Make sure you have the right amount of home insurance to protect you in case of theft, fire or extreme weather.
 Your policy should cover your dwelling and possessions, as well as offer liability protection.
 Keep in mind that if you need weather-related flood coverage, you’ll have to buy a separate flood insurance policy for that.